Buddhist Art Collection

 Siddhartha Gautama the Buddha

-The great spiritual teacher, Siddhartha Gautama, the Buddha, became fully awakened some 2500 years ago while meditating under a Bodhi tree in North India.
+The great spiritual teacher, Siddhartha Gautama, the Buddha, became fully awakened some 2,500 years ago while meditating under a Bodhi tree in North India.
 The Buddha’s timeless teaching is profound and in Southeast Asia remains a vital part of the cultural fabric of society.
-Monks in saffron robes making alms round at first light, the scent of incense from the local temple drifting on zephyrs, lay people making offerings at modest shrines, and the chanting of Pali sutras by monks in the evening are part of the daily sights, sounds and smells of Southeast Asia.
+Monks in saffron robes making alms round at first light, the scent of incense from the local temple drifting on zephyrs, lay people making offerings at modest shrines, and the chanting of Pali sutras by monks in the evening are part of the daily sights, sounds, and smells of Southeast Asia.
 In the West, the teachings of the Buddha have also had great resonance where they continue to open hearts and minds to greater possibilities for existence.
 Like all great religions, Buddhism and its adherents have inspired and created a material world to express and echo the teachings.
 To seek to explore through works of art the vast realms of Buddhism has been for artists a challenge of immense proportions.

 Life of the Buddha

 Born in Lumbini (present day Nepal), Siddhartha’s father was King Suddhodana, chief of the Shakya, an ancient clan in the state of Kosala (North India).
 On the night Siddhartha was conceived, Queen Maya dreamt that a white elephant with six white tusks entered her right side, and ten lunar months later, Siddhartha was born.
 Queen Maya died just a few days after giving birth.
-During the birth celebrations, the hermit seer Asita, journeyed from his mountain abode and announced that this baby would either become a great king (chakravartin) or a great holy man.
+During the birth celebrations, the hermit seer, Asita, journeyed from his mountain abode and announced that this baby would either become a great king (chakravartin) or a great holy man.
 A short time after, King Suddhodana invited eight Brahmin scholars to read the future.
 All gave a dual prediction that the baby would either become a great king or a great holy man.
 Wishing for Siddhartha to be a great king, Suddhodana shielded his son from religious teachings or knowledge of human suffering.
 When Siddhartha turned 16, his father arranged his marriage to Yasodhara, a cousin of the same age.
 Shortly after, she gave birth to a son, Rahula.
 Siddhartha spent 29 years as a prince in Kapilvastu, now within the borders of Nepal.
 Although King Suddhodana made certain that his son’s life was materially abundant, Siddhartha was left dissatisfied and felt that the ultimate goal of life lay elsewhere.

 At the age of 29, Siddhartha left the confines of his palace in order to meet with his subjects.
 Despite his father’s effort to remove the sick, aged, and suffering from view, Siddhartha’s eyes fell on an old man.
 His charioteer informed him that all people eventually grow old and withered, experience sickness, and die.
 This provoked further visits outside the palace where the sight of a corpse, a diseased man, and an ascetic, caused him to fall into a deep depression.
 But it also sparked a determination to overcome old age, illness and death, and in the darkness of night, Siddhartha left the palace on his horse, Kanthanka, accompanied by his attendant, Chandaka, to live the life of an ascetic.
-He cut off his long hair with his sword and the hair that remained sprang back into the characteristic tight curls which distinguish Buddha images.
+He cut off his long hair with his sword, and according to legend, the hair that remained sprang back into the characteristic tight curls which distinguish Buddha images.
 Siddhartha’s elongated earlobes depicted in Buddhist art signify renunciation.
 At this crossroads in his life, Siddhartha threw away his heavy princely earrings and the symbolic act became a popular subject for religious art in Southeast Asia.
 The interior walls of the beautiful 16th century temple, Wat Xieng Thong in Luang Prabang, Laos, depict what came to be known as the ‘Great Departure’.